 Stock Comparison

-In this section, I will analyze the weekly stock price movements of CDW Corporation and CrowdStrike Holdings, Inc. over the past year, highlighting significant price changes and overall trading dynamics.
+In this section, we analyze the weekly stock price dynamics of CDW Corporation and CrowdStrike Holdings, Inc. over the past year, highlighting significant price movements and trading behaviors.

 Trend Analysis